Sea Imagery — aestu pelagi simile ... fluctuat

 Sentence 4

 What's happening: "With headlong haste."
 But who's really headlong — the haste, or Psyche?
 This is hypallage (transferred epithet): the adjective praecipiti belongs logically to Psyche but is attached to the abstract noun festinatione.
 The effect is to show that Psyche has finally stopped wavering and thrown herself completely into the action.
-The woman who was nutabunda (wavering) just moments ago is now praeceps (headlong).
+The woman who was wavering (fluctuat) just moments ago is now praeceps (headlong).
 The transformation is abrupt and total — and deeply ominous.

-Narratorial Judgement — nefarii facinoris
+Narratorial Judgement — nefarii sceleris

 Sentence 4

 What's happening: "Of the wicked crime."
-Apuleius doesn't say "the deed" or "the plan" — he says nefarii facinoris, "the wicked crime."
+Apuleius doesn't say "the deed" or "the plan" — he says nefarii sceleris, "the wicked crime."
 This is the narrator breaking through to condemn the act.
 But here's the twist: the audience knows (or suspects) that Psyche's husband is no serpent but the god Cupid.
 From a mortal's perspective, she's trying to save herself from a monster.
 From the divine perspective, she's about to commit sacrilege — to lift a lamp and a blade against a god.
 The word nefarius (literally 'unspeakable', from nefas, 'divine wrong') carries specifically religious weight.
 Apuleius is hinting at the cosmic dimension of what Psyche is about to do.

-In an exam: "The phrase nefarii facinoris ('of the wicked crime') introduces explicit narratorial moral judgement.
+In an exam: "The phrase nefarii sceleris ('of the wicked crime') introduces explicit narratorial moral judgement.
 The word nefarius, derived from nefas (divine wrong), carries religious connotations, foreshadowing the revelation that Psyche's husband is the god Cupid and casting her intended act as sacrilege rather than self-defence."

 Dramatic Irony — instruit apparatum